 When we lose focus and submit ourselves to stressful situations, it also increases the chance we will get distracted by unhealthy foods and substances and consume more of what makes us sick, again, stirring us away from love into fear.
 That creates a very unhealthy cycle that can be life-threatening.
 Acknowledging that is the first step in moving out of this type of situation.

-The problem is that we get distracted by so much noise and lose the ability to listen to our inner voice, which is always whispering in our ears when we should say yes or when we should say no.
+The problem is that we get distracted by so much noise and lose the ability to listen to our still inner voice, which is always whispering when we should say yes or when we should say no.

-When we take the time to learn how to quiet our minds and just sit still, we are building one of the most powerful tools we can have: our own intuition, which is the “knowing” within ourselves what’s best for us.
+When we take the time to learn how to quiet our minds and just sit still, we are building one of the most powerful tools we can have: our own intuition, which is that “knowing” within ourselves of what is best for us.
 Studies on meditation have shown that the benefits are endless, from physical, to mental, to spiritual health, all showing huge improvements when we learn how to reconnect with ourselves and just listen to our higher selves’ wisdom.

 I believe we don’t need to depend on anybody’s advice or opinions on how we should live our lives.
 We just need to sit still and listen, and we will always “know” what the right next step to take is.
 I know it can be very challenging in the beginning, but with good consistency and some practice, we can become the masters of our own lives and the captain of our ship, and we can learn how to navigate through our journey smoothly—just how life is meant to be.